 An American Hero

-PFC Bradley Manning has been in prison for over two years, for allegedly releasing a massive cache of classified U.S. documents to the nonprofit organization WikiLeaks.
+PFC Chelsea (formerly Bradley) Manning has been in prison for over three years, for allegedly releasing a massive cache of classified U.S. documents to the nonprofit organization WikiLeaks.
 These documents shed light on unethical and even criminal behavior on the part of the US and other governments.
 They reveal a profound and systemic lack of accountability and, in some cases, a chilling departure from the fundamental tenets of democracy.
-If Bradley is convicted of the charges against him, he faces life in prison.
+If Chelsea is convicted of the charges against him, he faces life in prison.

 Please join us.